linux-system-roles/mssql/README.md

 ### `mssql_tls_enable`

-Use the variables starting with `mssql_tls` to configure MSSQL to encrypt connections using TLS certificates.
+Use the variables starting with `mssql_tls` to configure SQL Server to encrypt connections using TLS certificates.
 You must have the TLS certificate and private key on the Ansible control node.

-When you use this variable, the role copies TLS cert and private key files to MSSQL and configures MSSQL to use these files to encrypt connections.
+When you use this variable, the role copies TLS cert and private key files to SQL Server and configures SQL Server to use these files to encrypt connections.

 Set to `true` or `false` to enable or disable TLS encryption.

 When set to `true`, the role performs the following tasks:

-1. Copies TLS certificate and private key files to MSSQL to the `/etc/pki/tls/certs/` and `/etc/pki/tls/private/` directories respectively
+1. Copies TLS certificate and private key files to SQL Server to the `/etc/pki/tls/certs/` and `/etc/pki/tls/private/` directories respectively
-2. Configures MSSQL to encrypt connections using the copied TLS certificate and private key
+2. Configures SQL Server to encrypt connections using the copied TLS certificate and private key

-When set to `false`, the role configures MSSQL to not use TLS encryption.
+When set to `false`, the role configures SQL Server to not use TLS encryption.
 The role does not remove the existing certificate and private key files if this variable is set to `false`.